 What is the difference between LPG and natural gas?

-The key difference between LPG and natural gas is the way each product is sourced and supplied to customers.
-While LPG is sourced from natural gas and transported via canisters in liquid form to customers, natural gas is a naturally occurring product obtained from underground reservoirs.
-Because of this, natural gas can be transported in its gas form to homes and businesses via an underground network of distribution pipelines known as the gas mains.
+There are a number of differences between LPG and natural gas.
+One of the most important differences to note is that natural gas is methane (CH4) and LPG is propane (C3 H8) or butane (C4 H10) (remember in Australia, LPG only contains propane).
+Another key difference is the way each product is sourced and supplied to customers.
+While LPG is sourced from natural gas and transported via canisters in liquid form to customers, natural gas is a naturally occurring fossil fuel obtained from underground reservoirs.
+Unlike LPG, natural gas is transported in its gas form to homes and businesses via an underground network of pipelines known as the gas mains.

-Natural gas is generally better suited to power larger home systems such as heating and hot water, as these can be fed gas through a connection to the gas mains.
-LPG on the other hand, is typically more suited to smaller appliances with a specific connection point, such as barbeques or stovetops.
-LPG is also considered to supply a more consistent fuel source as it produces a higher level of heat than natural gas.
+Natural gas is generally better suited to power larger home systems such as heating and hot water, as these can be supplied with gas through a connection to the gas mains.
+LPG on the other hand, is typically better suited to smaller appliances with a specific connection point, such as barbeques or stovetops.

 What are the benefits of LPG?